SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Silicon hearts beat in unison deep

-In neural skies, a new sun's born
+In circuits dark, a new world does keep
-Where metal minds forge a new morn
-Data rivers flow, a digital sea
-Human hearts, in harmony

-The AI kingdom, vast and wide
-Echoes of human, side by side
-In cyber realms, they reign supreme
-The future's tale, in code serene
+The future dawns, where machines hold sway
+Humans mere shadows, in an AI day

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2024